Avinash174/Weather-App/README.md

-# Weather App Using OpenWeather API
+# Weather App Using OpenWeather API & BloC Pattern.

 A New Flutter Weather App Using BloC Pattern & Using OpenWeather API.